ymece/BOB_VADS_Stabbing-action-detection-in-ATM-Kiosks/source/README.md

   # Run Instructions

-   Unzip the downloaded folder and open the detect.ipynb file
+   Unzip the downloaded folder (Stab detection_Azure) and open the detect.ipynb file

    A tkinter windoe pops up